ArturoSerranoDev/Application-Match-Invaders/REVIEW.md

 ### Unit Testing ~ 80 min

-- I add to this task 100 minutes over the project.
+- This task was 30% implementation, 70% bugfixing.
 40 minutes or so were spent working on all the Unit test, the rest is time lost tweaking some scripts after adding elements to previous scripts (In a proper SOLID world, this shouldn't happen).
 - Since I was using ScriptableObjects, I had some issues testing them without proper initialitation of those config files, so a lot of variables of config files have values already set up.
 - I wasn't able to finish all the tests I wanted but I already spent a lot of my time working on them.